 North Korea Releases 3 Americans As Pompeo's Visit Concludes

 North Korea has released three Americans it had been holding captive, in a deal that was announced as Secretary of State Mike Pompeo ended his visit to the isolated country.
-They left the country with Pompeo and will arrive back in the U.S. early Thursday, with an expected arrival between 2 and 3 a.m. at Andrews Air Force Base in Maryland.
+They left the country with Pompeo and will arrive back in the U.S. early Thursday, with an expected arrival between 2 and 3 a.m.
+ET at Andrews Air Force Base in Maryland.
 President Trump says he will meet them when they land.

 "President Trump appreciates leader Kim Jong Un's action to release these American citizens, and views this as a positive gesture of goodwill," the White House said in a statement.
 "The three Americans appear to be in good condition and were all able to walk on the plane without assistance."